MichaelJCole/evil_kittens/articles/1 Performance Testing Small-Medium sized Web Apps.md

 Ok, so our API is pretty stateless (except for the memory leak), but let's pretend these tests needed to be run in order.

-Bash scripting is too much scaffolding.
-But we could write a test and time it in our test runner.
-The hack in `mocha` is to use `require-new`.
+We could loop our E2E tests in the shell but that's not going to generate much load.
+You can write special tests that run the loops, or try to loop existing tests.
+This was hard in `mocha` - I had to use a `require-new` hack.

 `time mocha -R min etc/throughput.perf.js`, but still can do ~333 requests/second and is only running in one thread.